Proposed Methods to Reduce the Quantity of

 By reducing the necessity of a patient's liver having to metabolize intact native proteins, we should be able to record a reduction in the quantity of neurotoxins produced, manifest by a measurable reduction in the rate of loss of muscle strength in ALS afflicted patients.

-This study like all objective studies must have predetermined measurable criteria.
+This study like all objective studies must have predetermined measureable criteria.

 ALS specifically lends itself to this study due to our ability to measure objectively both the extent of loss of muscle strength in additional to the rate of muscle loss over time.
 Although there are no specific studies demonstrating whether the rate of muscle loss is either linear or exponential, the basic premise of the liverbraintheory is that hepatic generated neurotoxins result in the death of motor neurons in specific areas of the brain in patients afflicted with ALS.